 One of the rare non-Ex decks to be tiered, Dragonite is a challenging card to make work.
 It’s currently the only Dragon in the game and doesn’t benefit from any support cards.
 Its single attack is costly and has an unpredictable outcome.
 Despite these challenges, Dragonite stands out by being the only Pokémon capable of dealing 200 damage in one hit alongside Charizard ex, and it’s one of the few Pokémon that can hit the opponent’s Benched Pokémon.
 ‘Dnite’ also comes with 160 HP, making it likely to survive more than one turn on the field.
 Notably, it cannot be one-shot by a fully charged Mewtwo ex unless supported by Giovanni.

-Without dedicated Energy acceleration, Dragonite decks rely on stalling tactics with bulky Pokémon like Weezing and status effects from Hypno and Frosmoth—both of which can put opponents to sleep.
+Without dedicated Energy acceleration, Dragonite decks rely on stalling tactics with bulky Pokémon like Weezing and status effects from Hypno and Frosmoth until Dragonite is fully evolved and charged up to use its Draco Meteor attack.
 None of these builds require a card above ◊◊◊, making Dragonite one of the top budget decks in the format.

 Dragonite - Weezing variant